Anthony Perkins: Summer stock: 1947–1950

 As Perkins matured, the absence of his father became increasingly significant to him.
 According to his mother, as he observed other boys with their fathers, he began to feel the loss of his own more acutely.
 His connection to his late father developed through an interest in theatre.
 To support this interest, a family friend who operated a summer stock company agreed to allow Perkins to participate in minor roles, initiating his early involvement in summer stock theater.

-Perkins' first experience was with the Brattleboro Summer Theater in Vermont, where he performed small parts in Junior Miss, Kiss and Tell, and George Washington Slept Here.
+Perkins's first experience was with the Brattleboro Summer Theater in Vermont, where he performed small parts in Junior Miss, Kiss and Tell, and George Washington Slept Here.
 In addition to acting, he worked in the box office, earning $25 per week and obtaining his Equity card.
 The following year, in keeping with an earlier promise, his mother enrolled him at Buckingham Browne & Nichols School, an all-boys school in Cambridge, Massachusetts.
 There, he distinguished himself and gained a reputation as the class magician and pianist.
 He was known for his impersonations, including a popular imitation of actor Roddy McDowall, which he frequently performed between classes.

 In 1948, Perkins returned to summer stock theatre, this time at the Robin Hood Theatre in Arden, Delaware, where his mother had secured a position as a manager.
 He again ran the box office and took on stage roles.
 His most notable performance that summer was in Sarah Simple.
 During this time he met Charles Williamson, the first boy to whom he was attracted romantically.

 The following academic year, Perkins joined the varsity tennis team and the glee club at school.
 He also became co-literary editor of the school newspaper, The Spectator, to which he occasionally contributed articles.
 Around this period, Perkins began to question his sexuality.